nitz/ilvlbot/README.md

 ## Running

 You'll need to set up a few configuation options.
-Run the compiled binary once and it'll spit out a default `settings.conf` for you.
-Add your Discord and battlenet API keys and you should be solid.
+Run the compiled application once and it'll spit out a default `settings.conf` for you (if it didn't copy the blank one from the project folder).
+Add your Discord and Blizzard API keys and you should be solid.

 ## Todo

 Provide some useful info on what is actually going on here.
+Still have some bits I want to clean up with better DI (settings in particular.)
+Still a few places I could move to some newer C# 7 syntax.

 ## Thanks